 Turkey Itinerary for 7 Days

 ISTANBUL, TURKEY

 Istanbul, located at the crossroads of Europe and Asia, is the highlight of your Turkish vacation.
 The city has been around for 2000 years and is densely packed with ancient ruins and monuments.
-Begin your day in Sultanahmet, Istanbul’s old city, where you can see most of the city’s iconic sights, including Hagia Sophia, the Blue Mosque, Topkapi Palace, and the Basilica Cistern, among others.
+Begin your day in Sultanahmet, Istanbul’s old city, where you can see most of the city’s iconic sights, including Hagia Sophia, the Blue Mosque, Topkapi Palace, and the Basilica Cistern.
 Everything is clustered together, and you can get around on foot.

+Turkey Itinerary for 7 Days